Why did I get a Pay By Mail toll bill in the mail?

 What happens if I don't pay a toll bill?

 Due dates are clearly listed on each bill.
 In general, you will receive a toll bill 14 days after initially crossing the bridge.
-If you fail to pay your toll bill within 15 days of receiving it, you should receive a second toll bill with a $5 reprocessing fee.
+If you fail to pay your toll bill by the due date on this bill, you should receive a second toll bill with a $5 reprocessing fee.
 If you fail to pay your toll within 80 days a notice of civil penalty will be assessed in the amount of $40 for each unpaid toll transaction, plus all accumulated tolls and fees.

 I have a Good To Go! pass, why did I receive a toll bill?